-Losses Not Allowed in Prior Years Due to the At-Risk, Excess Farm Loss, or Basis Limitations
+Losses Not Allowed in Prior Years Due to the Basis, Excess Farm Loss, or At-Risk Rules

-• Enter your total prior year unallowed losses that are now deductible on a separate line in column (h) of line 28.
-Do not combine these losses with, or net them against, any current year amounts from the partnership or S corporation.
+- Enter your total prior year unallowed losses that are now deductible on a separate line in column (h) of line 28.
+Do not combine these losses with, or net them against, any current year amounts from the partnership or S corporation. - Enter "PYA" in column (a) of the same line.